-This is not new Idea of interfacing LCD using two wires, but it can help in many situations when there is not enough of microcontroller pins.
-This example is based on Hitachi 44780 Alphanumerical LCD.
+This is not a new idea of interfacing LCD using two wires, but it can help in many situations when there are not enough microcontroller pins.
+This example is based on the Hitachi 44780 Alphanumerical LCD.

-This circuit I provide is only to represent an idea but I think it should work also if soldered.
-We know, that to make LCD working you need at least 6 (in 4 bit mode) wires to control.
+This circuit I provide represents an idea, but I think it should also work if soldered.
+We know that to make LCD working, you need at least 6 (in 4-bit mode) wires to control.
 But what if you need as many pins as possible from your avr and still want to see results on LCD.
-Then you need to use serial LCD or make one.
+Then you need to use a serial LCD or make one.

 Added some Test routine Programmed with WinAVR.
-I tested and it is working.
+I tested it, and it is working.